Lee, New York: Schooling

-Still standing on the corner of Streun Road and Point Rock road is another one of the first and main schoolhouses in Lee Center.
+On the corner of Streun Road and Point Rock road is another one of the first and main schoolhouses in Lee Center.
 Settlers called this the Stone Schoolhouse-District 5.
 This also held classes until the merge in 1957.
 Students then went to Lee Center school until it closed in June 1960.

 On the corner of Lorena road and Sleepy Hollow road held another schoolhouse.
 The property lines show half of the building in Rome and the other in Lee center.